felixkuntz/website/content/authors/admin/_index.md

     url: https://www.ox.ac.uk

 # Short bio (displayed in user profile at end of posts)
-bio: M.Phil.
-Economics Student at the University of Oxford
+bio: Doctoral Student in Economics at the University of Oxford

 # Interests to show in About widget
 interests:
+  - Monetary Policy
-  - Macroeconomics
+  - Financial Frictions
   - Heterogeneous Agents
-  - Monetary Policy
   - Fiscal and Monetary Interactions

 # Education to show in About widget